ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-input/readme.md

 A `name` attribute needs to be set to be submitted to the server when the form is submitted.

+## Technical Note: SSR Considerations

+The Ontario Input component supports server-side rendering, with a few considerations:

+- **Dynamic ID generation:** If `elementId` is not passed, a UUID is generated at runtime.
+To prevent hydration mismatches between server and client, you should explicitly pass a stable `elementId`.
+- **Hint text and accessibility IDs:** If using `ontario-hint-text`, note that the `aria-describedby` reference is resolved after hydration.
+Ensure this does not impact critical accessibility paths.
+- **Form participation:** The component uses the `formAssociated` feature and `@AttachInternals()`, which is supported in most modern browsers and works with SSR.

+For maximum SSR compatibility, always provide a stable `elementId` and test hydration behavior when dynamic content or validation is enabled.

 <!-- Auto Generated Below -->

 ## Properties